a-ZINC/NewsPedia/README.md

 Framer Motion is integrated into NewsPedia to provide a dynamic and immersive experience.
 Here are some ways we’ve utilized it:

--**Page Transitions**: Smooth transitions between pages to keep users engaged without disrupting the flow.
+- **Page Transitions**: Smooth transitions between pages to keep users engaged without disrupting the flow.
--**Animated Filters**: Filters animate into view, providing a responsive and interactive feel.
+- **Animated Filters**: Filters animate into view, providing a responsive and interactive feel.
--**Loading Animations**: Elegant loading animations that indicate content is being fetched without jarring the user.
+- **Loading Animations**: Elegant loading animations that indicate content is being fetched without jarring the user.

 ## Upcoming Features